Kseymur/checker_test/statements.md

-Penguins can fly just like other birds.
+Penguins can fly over 100 miles like other birds.
 Water boils at 100 degrees Celsius at sea level.